SleipnirGroup/Choreo/docs/usage/saving.md

 # Saving

-To access the sidebar, click the hamburger icon (top left of window).
+To access the sidebar, click the hamburger icon in the upper left corner.

 ![Sidebar image](../media/sidebar.png)